aelaguiz/pymurder/README.md

 This does not attempt to implement the executable version, instead it is a simple API that may be used from within python applications.

+This is dependent upon the python fabric module.

 DISCLAIMER
 ----------
 This is a reasonably faithful port for a half day job, but it isn't complete.